 “Ain’t I a Woman?”

-This speech truly is a work of art from Truth and will be laid down as one of the most famous speeches in History.
-Due to the technology to record sound not being invented at the time of this speech, we won’t truly know exactly what was truly said on the day of Truth’s speech, nor her emotions while speaking of such a passionate subject for her.
+This speech truly is a work of art from Truth and will be laid down as one of the most famous speeches in US History.
+Due to the technology to record sound not being invented at the time of this speech, we won’t truly know exactly what was exactly said on the day of Truth’s speech, nor her emotions while speaking of such a passionate subject for her.
 Nonetheless, the effect of Sojourner’s words and the change social change she sparked speaks for itself.

 “Sojourner Truth.”
 National Women’s History Museum, www.womenshistory.org/education-resources/biographies/sojourner-truth.